sumiyo-git/site/README.md

 ## INTRO
->Snowyfox, A responsive blog theme based on Cloudflare Pages.<br /><br />The inspiration for the UI design comes from [kotobank.jp/](https://kotobank.jp/).
+>Soba, A responsive blog theme based on Cloudflare Pages.<br /><br />The inspiration for the UI design comes from [kotobank.jp/](https://kotobank.jp/).
 Currently, compatibility **CAN NOT** be guaranteed on mobile device, as it has only been tested on the PC Chrome and Firefox.<br />**UNAUTHORIZED USE IS NOT PERMITTED**

 <br />